Tameness from Large Cardinal Axioms: Preliminaries

 \end{enumerate} \end{remark}

-In the prescence of sufficiently strong AP and JMP and if $K$ has no maximal models, there exists a monster model, which greatly simplifies the notion of type.
+In the presence of sufficiently strong AP and JP and if $K$ has no maximal models, there exists a monster model, which greatly simplifies the notion of type.

-\begin{defin}[Half definition/half remark] If $K$ has no maximal models and $\lambda$-AP and JMP for all $\lambda \geq LS(K)$, then we may define $\sea$ to be a monster model; that is, element of $K$ of large size of high cofinality and is universal and model homogeneous for all models that we will consider; that is all $N \in K$ can be embedded into $\sea$ and if $M \prec \sea$ and $M \prec N$, then there is some $f: N \underset{M}{\to} \sea$. \end{defin}
+\begin{defin}[Half definition/half remark] Suppose $K$ is an AEC with amalgamation, joint embedding, and no maximal models.
+There is a monster model $\sea$; that is, a model from $K$ of large size of high cofinality that is universal and model homogeneous for all models that we will consider; that is all $N \in K$ can be embedded into $\sea$ and if $M \prec \sea$ and $M \prec N$, then there is some $f: N \underset{M}{\to} \sea$. \end{defin}

 See \cite{ramibook}.4.4 for a more detailed discussion of monster models.

 \begin{defin} If $K$ has a monster model $\sea$, then $gtp(a/M)$ is the orbit of $a$ under the action of automorphism of $\sea$ fixing $M$.
 That is, $a$ and $b$ realize the same type over $M$ (equivalently, $gtp(a/M) = gtp(b/M)$) iff there is some $f \in Aut_M \sea$ so $f(a) = b$. \end{defin}